-INFCIRC/172

-- O. Nuclear material means any source or any special fissionable material as defined in Article XX of the Statute.
+O. nuclear material means any source or any special fissionable material as defined in Article XX of the Statute.
 The term source material shall not be interpreted as applying to ore or ore residue.
-Any determination by the Board under Article XX of the Statute after the entry into force of this Agreement which adds to the materials considered to be source material or special fissionable material shall have effect under this Agreement only upon acceptance by Iraq. - P. Physical inventory means the sum of all the measured or derived estimates of batch quantities of nuclear material on hand at a given time within a material balance area, obtained in accordance with specified procedures. - Q. Shipper/receiver difference means the difference between the quantity of nuclear material in a batch as stated by the shipping material balance area and as measured at the receiving material balance area. - R. Source data means those data, recorded during measurement or calibration or used to derive empirical relationships, which identify nuclear material and provide batch data.
-Source data may include, for example, weight of compounds, conversion factors to determine weight of element, specific gravity, element concentration, isotopic ratios, relationship between volume and manometer readings and relationship between plutonium produced and power generated. - S. Strategic point means a location selected during examination of design information where, under normal conditions and when combined with the information from all strategic points taken together, the information necessary and sufficient for the implementation of safeguards measures is obtained and verified; a strategic point may include any location where key measurements related to material balance accountancy are made and where containment and surveillance measures are executed.
+Any determination by the Board under Article XX of the Statute after the entry into force of this Agreement which adds to the materials considered to be source material or special fissionable material shall have effect under this Agreement only upon acceptance by the State.

+P. physical inventory means the sum of all the measured or derived estimates of batch quantities of nuclear material on hand at a given time within a material balance area, obtained in accordance with specified procedures.

+Q. shipper/receiver difference means the difference between the quantity of nuclear material in a batch as stated by the shipping material balance area and as measured at the receiving material balance area.

+R. source data means those data, recorded during measurement or calibration or used to derive empirical relationships, which identify nuclear material and provide batch data.
+Source data may include, for example, weight of compounds, conversion factors to determine weight of element, specific gravity, element concentration, isotopic ratios, relationship between volume and manometer readings and relationship between plutonium produced and power generated.

+S. strategic point means a location selected during examination of design information where, under normal conditions and when combined with the information from all strategic points taken together, the information necessary and sufficient for the implementation of safeguards measures is obtained and verified; a strategic point may include any location where key measurements related to material balance accountancy are made and where containment and surveillance measures are executed.
-DONE in Vienna on the 29th day of February 1972 in duplicate in the English language.

-For the REPUBLIC OF IRAQ:

-(signed) H.D.
-Karbouli

-For the INTERNATIONAL ATOMIC ENERGY AGENCY:

-(signed) Sigvard Eklund
+PROTOCOL

+The State and the International Atomic Energy Agency (hereinafter referred to as "the Agency") have agreed as follows:

+- I. (1) Until such time as the State has, in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere, - (a) nuclear material in quantities exceeding the limits stated, for the type of material in question, in Article 37 of the Agreement between the State and the Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Agreement"), or - (b) nuclear material in a facility as defined in the Definitions, the implementation of the provisions of Part II of the Agreement shall be held in abeyance, with the exception of Articles 33, 34, 39, 42 and 91.

+- (2) The information to be reported pursuant to paragraphs (a) and (b) of Article 34 of the Agreement may be consolidated and submitted in an annual report; similarly, an annual report shall be submitted, if applicable, with respect to the import and export of nuclear material described in paragraph (c) of Article 34. - (3) In order to enable the timely conclusion of the Subsidiary Arrangements provided for in Article 39 of the Agreement, the State shall notify the Agency sufficiently in advance of its having nuclear material in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere in quantities that exceed the limits or six months before nuclear material is to be introduced into a facility, as referred to in section 1 hereof, whichever occurs first.